 All we have so far is a teaser and even that doesn’t tease much.
 Well, except of course that a new game is coming.
 As above though, Bethesda has said that the trailer isn’t thoughtless.
 There are supposedly clues to the location within it.
 You are welcome to watch it below and make your own best guess.

 When is it released?

-While a firm release date has still not been confirmed, ZeniMax Online Studios has confirmed that it will not be released during the current generation of consoles life-span.
+A firm release date has (still) not been confirmed.
+ZeniMax Online Studios has, however, confirmed that it will not be released during the current generation of consoles life-span.
 In a report via PCGamesN, Game director Matt Firor has said: “You can go back and count the years between Bethesda Game Studios releases, and you’ll get the idea that [The Elder Scrolls VI is] not coming any time soon.”

 While we may still not know when it’s coming out.
 It does, however, look like Bethesda almost certainly doesn’t have the PS4 or Xbox One in mind.

 Following recent speculation surrounding a 2019 release, we should note that based on all of the information we have, this is completely unrealistic.
 It is, admittedly, not uncommon for the internet to spark rumours where there is absolutely no foundation.
 We will, however, eat our metaphorical hat if ESO VI releases in 2019.

 Update – With some speculation over an announcement to be made at E3 2019, Todd Howard of Bethesda has tipped more than a little cold water over that.

 “The technology that we’ve been building, people are going to see it first actually in Starfield so that tech is going to have a second version of it in TES6.
 And before anyone asks, please be patient.
 It’s going to be a long time.
 It’s not something we are going to be talking about at E3 – either for these games – this year.
 And so, patience please.”